-- ASQM 2 Engagement Quality Reviews (ASQM 2) requires the Firm to establish policies or procedures that specify, as a condition for eligibility, a cooling-off period of two years before the Engagement Partner can assume the role of Engagement Quality Reviewer.
-This serves to enable compliance with the principle of objectivity and the consistent performance of quality engagements. - 325.8 A4 The cooling-off period required by ASQM 2 is distinct from, and does not modify, the partner rotation requirements in Section 540, which are designed to address threats to Independence created by long association with an Audit Client.
+325.8 A3 ASQM 2 requires the Firm to establish policies or procedures that specify, as a condition for eligibility, a cooling-off period of two years before the Engagement Partner can assume the role of Engagement Quality Reviewer.
+This serves to enable compliance with the principle of objectivity and the consistent performance of quality engagements.